jcerullo/meshmap.net/README.md

 #### To enable MQTT reporting
 - Enable the MQTT module, using all default settings, with 'thevillages' root topic
-- View nodes around your area on the map to find MQTT topics being used
 - Configure your node to connect to wifi or otherwise connect to the internet
 - Enable MQTT uplink on your primary channel
   - It is not necessary, and not recommended unless you know what you're doing, to enable MQTT downlink